Pablo Velasco and Sacha Ismail review Cuba since the revolution of 1959: A Critical Assessment, by Sam Farber.

-Farber concludes that Cuban blacks need to develop their own political perspectives and organisations to respond to a worsening of conditions and growth of racial inequality.
+Farber concludes that black Cubans need to develop their own political perspectives and organisations to respond to a worsening of conditions and growth of racial inequality.
 There are some causes for optimism.
 Some black professionals and intellectuals announced in 2009 that they would attempt to revive the Cofradia de la Negritud, loosely Brotherhood of Negritude, and they have made links with dissident leftist intellectual groupings.

 Cuba’s Stalinist system brought about new systemic problems that especially affected women and helped perpetrate their oppression.

 On coming to power the regime set up the Federation of Cuban Women (FMC), disbanding and subsuming 920 pre-existing independent women’s organisations.
 The FMC “functioned first and foremost as an instrument for the mobilisation of Cuban women”.
 The FMC was not an independent women’s organisation and had little to do with women’s liberation or feminism.